GatherSpot/prd/template/5-mvp.md

 - **Private conversations:** Being able to chat with other users privately and not as part of event chatting groups can be a significant improvement.

-- **Version for IOS devices:** Important to reach a broader audience.
+- **Version for iOS devices:** Important to reach a broader audience.

 ## Personas and Scenarios